koenrh/dnscontrol-action/examples/README.md

 # Examples

-Find in [main.workflow](main.workflow) an example workflow:
+Find in this folder two GitHub Actions workflow examples.

+* [deploy-master.yml](deploy-master.yml): On merge into master, deploy the DNS configuration.
-1. Lint the `dnsconfig.js` configuration file using ESLint.
-1. Preview the DNS changes.
+* [test-pull-request.yml](test-pull-request.yml): Lint the `dnsconfig.js` configuration file using ESLint, and preview the DNS changes.
-1. Check whether the current branch is `master`, otherwise abort.
-1. Deploy the DNS changes.